patrickbucher/algorithms/diary.md

 Design with Haskell_, with which I'd like to undertake a similar project as this one.
 I won't archive this repo (yet), but I'll certainly do a break.

+Maybe I should try to re-implement everything I did so far in Haskell and maybe Ruby; the latter for getting up to speed again for the customer project.

 # 2023-08-19 (Sa)

 I read the next part of chapter 3, which is a rather verbose exposition of the